 Her husband, Al Tompkins, has been a journalist and journalism educator for decades.
 It took him decades, he says, to realize that “some things I saw and experienced as a daily news reporter deeply affected me yet I told nobody.”

 With Sidney’s help and expertise, he’s learned about processing that stress and trauma.

 Now, Sidney and Al Tompkins are marrying their unique areas of expertise to help more journalists experiencing traumatic stress.

-I talked to Al about why he’s been incorporating managing trauma into his journalism talks, including this fall at Excellence in Journalism, where he and Sidney will present.
+I talked to Al about why he’s been incorporating managing trauma into his journalism talks.

 Last year, Sidney sat in on a session Al taught for journalists working in conflict zones in the Middle East.
 They realized that the group all had stories of trauma that needed to be addressed, and started building trauma conversations into Al’s trainings for international journalists.

 But, Al says, “Trauma is not just something that war correspondents experience.”

 Shortly after shootings in Orlando, Las Vegas and Parkland, Sidney and Al met with local Tampa Bay journalists: “One journalist had covered all three shootings.
 Others shared memories that fit every criteria of traumatic stress.
 Few had sought professional care.”